NOTECOLT/CS180-Pokemon-Team-Predictor/README.md

 Model training can be found in the [predictor-training.ipnyb](/predictor-training.ipynb) file.

+Overall, the model can usually predict the correct ability and at least 2 moves in the moveset of a pokemon.
+The held item is less accurate but it seems to at least pick a viable/popular choice of item for that pokemon.
+Since the model can only take from teams that were posted on the Smogon forum, the model cannot predict adaptations players would make to a current meta.
+Thus, unorthodox choices/sets are likely to not be predicted by the model.
+This is a weakness of the model since these niche choices could be specific, strategic choices made by the opposing player that could swing a match.

 ## Using the Program

 In order to execute the demo, simply clone the project and `cd` into the folder the in which the repository was installed.
 Then, run `python predictor-demo.py` to run the project.